Goodnight77/qdrant/README.md

 pip install qdrant-client
 ```

-The python client offers a convenient way to start with Qdrant locally:
+The Python client offers a convenient way to start with Qdrant locally:

 ```python
 from qdrant_client import QdrantClient